 See more trip photos here.

 At the PCT bridge washout, I said hello to two folks and went west straight into the woods.
-As Jeff had noted, the trail faded after going about 1000′.
-Then the sparse cairns led me through the path of the least resistance.
+As Jeff noted in their report, the trail vanished after about 1000 feet.
+Soon, the sparse cairns guided me along the path of the least resistance.

-After a while, a faint trail and a few cairns appeared in the open.
-Instead, I followed the slabs up to Point 3854, where Lemah Mountain’s five fingers and Whinnimic Falls came into view.
-Then I dropped 100′ to the lush meadow.
+After some time, a faint trail and a few cairns reappeared in the open.
+But instead, I followed the slabs up to Point 3854, where Lemah Mountain’s distinct five fingers and Whinnimic Falls came into view.
+From there, I descended 100 feet to the lush meadow.

 See more trip photos here.

 After a break by the serene Lemah Creek, I aimed for the snow gully.
-It looked more direct than I had imagined but far.
-Meanwhile, I carefully went through the wetland as I avoided the dense vegetation in the east.
+It looked more direct than I had imagined, but still at a considerable distance.
+I then carefully went through the wetland while avoiding the dense vegetation to the east.

-En route, I crossed the creek several times as it wound through the valley.
-I tried avoiding the large slide alder swath from the shore, but it didn’t work well.
-So I went through a small part before removing my shoes to cross the thigh-high water.
+En route, I effortlessly crossed the creek several times through the valley.
+Then, my attempt to bypass a large slide alder swath from the shore was unsuccessful, so I pushed through a small section before unwillingly removing my shoes to cross the thigh-high water.

 See more trip photos here.

-From the meadow to the top of the gully took a little over two miles.
-But the rocky terrain lower down had made it feel much longer.
-Then things started to look promising when I continued in crampons on the snow.
+The traverse from the meadow to the top of the snow gully covered just over two miles.
+But it’s the lower rocky terrain that made it feel much longer.
+Things looked more promising once I put on crampons and continued on the snow.

-I avoided walking directly over the raging water under the snowfield.
-It was much more noticeable lower down over the thinner snow.
-Meanwhile, rock debris below the east wall had me stay away from the east wall.
+Meanwhile, I avoided walking directly over the raging water beneath the snowfield.
+The sound was more apparent lower down where the snow was thinner.
+Rock debris below the east wall prompted me to maintain a safe distance.

 See more trip photos here.